 Senior Parent Section Page 2

 Junior Parent Section Page 3

-Sophomore/Freshman Parent Section Page 4

-COLLEGE ADMISSION VISITORS

-Each year, BUA hosts admission representatives from colleges and universities (and some summer and/or gap year programs, as well as special interest programs) across the globe.
-During the fall, seniors who attend these informational meetings find out more about a college as well as

-demonstrate interest, often with an individual who quite possibly may read their application, should they apply.
-For juniors, spring meetings are a great way to meet actual admission representatives and put a human face to a process that can feel uncertain.
-It's also a terrific way for them to

-begin to differentiate the vast number of options available to them.
-Though students are not allowed to miss BUA or BU classes to attend, they will be able to contact the reps via email with questions.
+Sophomore/Freshman Parent Section Page 4 Each fall, BUA hosts admission representatives from colleges and universities (and some summer and/or gap year programs, as well as special interest programs) across the globe.
+During these informational sessions, seniors find out more about a college as well as demonstrate interest, often with an individual who quite possibly may read their application, should they apply.
+For juniors, these meetings are a great way to meet actual admission representatives and put a human face to a process that can feel uncertain.
+It's also a terrific way for them to begin to differentiate the vast number of options available to them.
+Though students are not allowed to miss academic commitments to attend, they are encouraged to contact the reps via email with questions.
 We post scheduled visits on our door, and an up-to-date list can be found in Naviance.

-SENIOR PARENTS

-MID-YEAR REPORTS

-We are currently sending out mid-year reports to the colleges to which our seniors have applied.
-Mid-year reports include an updated transcript listing fall semester grades, spring semester courses, and individual student comments/updates.
-These grades are the last official set colleges will see as they make decisions on students in the Regular Decision or EDII applicant pool(s).

-The reports are sent electronically in most instances, and they should be added to the student's application soon.

-Mid-year reports are used by colleges as a final check-in about how the student is doing in their senior year.
-We write a short report about each student to explain weaker grades, excitedly point to high grades in particularly rigorous courses, and make the admission reader

-aware of any recent achievements or updates.